xeticode/prosspectre_elm_game_jam_6/README.md

 ## Digging Rig

 Using both your Area and Point GPR, you should be able to pinpoint with some certainty where the real spectrite deposits are and use your Digging Rig to extract them.
-As with GPR, 1 dig costs 1 hour and 1 ¢red.
+Digging costs 1 hour and 2 ¢reds.
 If you dig in the wrong place, you will come up empty handed, having spent the hour and ¢red for nothing, so use your intuition and pray for a healthy dose of good fortune when you start digging.

 Each time you dig, you either uncover a real spectrite deposit, or you leave an empty hole.
-Each spectrite deposit is worth 6 ¢reds, holes are worth nothing.
+Each spectrite deposit is worth 7 ¢reds, holes are worth nothing.
 Note that once you dig in a location, you can no longer use GPR there, so be careful where and when you choose to dig.

 ## Flags